 As mentioned above, Google’s Smart technology and or algorithms have data points unavailable to marketing directors only because you cannot gather real-time data on prospects on the web.
 Google records data based on users’ behavior across their network, and as a result, they can now use their bi-directional algorithm to put together predictive actions.
 Google brings the user and the advertiser together in ways never found before.
 Uncovering intent is the ultimate goal of all Digital Marketers.
 If you think about it, these changes from Google to deprecate how broad modified match terms behave in the big picture are critical because the time it would take humans to mine hidden information, or hidden intent is just not economical.

 Possible Actions You Should Take To Help Improve Your Campaign Performance

 Amidst the changes, there are some actionable concepts you can start to apply and potentially research further over the next few years.
-Overall, the most significant action you can take is adding more testing mentality and improving keyword research using Natural Language Processing.
+Overall, the most significant action you can take is to add more testing mentality and improve keyword research using Natural Language Processing.

 - Improving Account Structure To Help Google Learn More About Ads and Landing Pages

 - Implement Ad Concepts & Test Intent To Build Account Performance